 From about mid October: Walk the streets, spotting well-dressed skeletons everywhere; a colourful display of death.
 Many shops and museums also have altars in the doorways and some streets will a have displays of sand sculptures of skeletons and other deathly scenes.

 Head to the markets, particularly Mercado Benito Juarez just south of the zocalo, to find a whole plethora of altar decorations.
 You’ll notice sugar skulls, amaranth and chocolate skulls, incense burners and copal resin, papel picado (Mexican colourful flags) with skeletons cut out of them.
 Head to the flower section, guided by the strong smell of marigold to find these orange flowers that Mexican’s call Cempazuchitl and the deep purple and velvety feeling Cresta del Gallo.
-Further on in the bread section you will find pan de muertos, sweet varieties of bread covered in sugar and a slightly more savoury version with little heads stuck on them to look like people popping out of the bread.
+Further on in the bread section you will find pan de muerto, sweet varieties of bread covered in sugar and a slightly more savoury version with little heads stuck on them to look like people popping out of the bread.

 31st October: Cemetery at Xoxocotlan

 The cemetery in Xoxo (pronounced Hoho) is a very popular place for tourists and has become quite busy in the last few years.
 Nevertheless if you can brave the crowds and also if you might feel more comfortable in a place very used to tourists, this is a good option.
 The graves are decorated by the families of the departed and candles are lit as they sit by the graveside in a night-time vigil.
-It makes for a beautiful site.
+It makes for a beautiful sight.

 1st November, Daytime: Panteon General